TadasBr/SquaresV2/README.md

 ### 3 Add a minimal set of automated tests to cover the core functionality, especially square detection:
 * Positive cases for all methods
 * Extra tests for squares since it's the main feature
+* I'm spending this much effort on tests because unit tests are specifically designed to keep things safe when updating or changing code.
+They make sure nothing breaks unexpectedly later.
+But since this is the very first release, I just want to wrap it up properly so we have a solid foundation going forward.

 ### 4 Optimize the squares identification process (this is the most computation-heavy part):
 * Use caching to avoid recalculating squares for the same set of points